Kim Zolciak-Biermann Grabs Hubby's Crotch and Grosses Out Daughter

 She also captioned the image, "WTF."

 Kim also posted images from her ultra PDA with her husband on her Snapchat and Instagram.
+She later shared a "more appropriate" photo of the two.

 The two had gone out to dinner at the South City Kitchen Midtown restaurant in Atlanta.
 The reality star wore an off-the-shoulder black mini dress and hot pink pumps while Kroy sported an all-black suit.